Earthbound Light - Nature Photography from the Pacific Northwest and beyond by Bob Johnson

 So, what can you do with RSS?

-Note that there is no charge and you do not need to provide an email address in order to subscribe.
+Note that there is no charge and you do not need to provide an email address in order to subscribe directly to the RSS feed.
 Just point your RSS reader at this link and you're done: PhotoTips RSS Feed

 You can also use RSS feeds to add content to your weblog ("blog") or other website.
 Doing so is beyond the scope of what I can cover here though, but there are resources available online that should get you started with syndication.